For Trump supporters, Mueller report 'sticks it to the haters'

-DEARBORN, Mich./MIAMI (Reuters) - Retired Ford assembly plant worker and Donald Trump supporter Henry Thompson was giddy as he listened to a summary of Special Counsel Robert Mueller’s Russia report on TV at a Dearborn, Michigan, diner on Sunday.
+DEARBORN, Mich./MIAMI, March 24 (Reuters) - Retired Ford assembly plant worker and Donald Trump supporter Henry Thompson was giddy as he listened to a summary of Special Counsel Robert Mueller’s Russia report on TV at a Dearborn, Michigan, diner on Sunday.

 After years of allegations the Trump campaign worked with Russia to win the 2016 U.S. election, Mueller’s findings of no such collusion delighted Trump followers, and proved equally sobering for opponents.